Twitter Is Testing a Handy Subscription Feature for Following Threads | Digital Trends

-Twitter has confirmed it’s prepping the possible launch of a feature that’ll let you subscribe to a conversation, or thread, so you can keep track of contributions without having to like a comment or add a post yourself.
+Twitter has confirmed it’s prepping the possible launch of a feature that will let you subscribe to a conversation, or thread, so you can keep track of contributions without having to like a comment or add a post yourself.

 The news comes at the same time as the company released a new app called Twttr that will test new formats and designs for the main Twitter app in a bid to make the social media service more user-friendly.